-School Improvement Liverpool's Safeguarding Handbook provides further key guidance for transferring records including a 'Transfer of CP records Template'.
+SIL's Safeguarding Handbook provides further key guidance for transferring records including a 'Transfer of CP records Template'.

-14. Additional child protection guidance will be provided to all adults working with young people which will include:

-- The school's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education (DfE 2023) - The School's Code of Conduct for staff and volunteers - The school's behaviour policy for children - Guidance for safer working practices for those working with children and young people in education settings (Safer Recruitment Consortium 2022) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to safeguarding issues including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015

-15. Managing allegations against adults (including all staff, supply teachers and volunteers) working at or on behalf of the school
+- 14. Additional child protection guidance will be provided to all adults working with young people which will include: - The school's child protection policy which includes the role of the Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education (DfE 2024) - The School's Code of Conduct for staff and volunteers - The school's behaviour policy for children - The name, role and contact details of all staff with safeguarding responsibilities - Guidance for safer working practices for those working with children and young people in education settings (Safer Recruitment Consortium 2022) - A flowchart summarising the child protection procedures - Definitions of abuse or neglect and possible indicators - Identified groups of children more vulnerable to abuse - Specific guidance related to safeguarding issues including Female Genital Mutilation, Forced Marriage, Child Exploitation including sexual and criminal, Extremism and Radicalisation, Neglect, Sexual violence and harassment and online-safety - Dealing with allegations against staff and volunteers procedures - Whistleblowing procedures - 'What to do if you are worried a child is being abused: Advice for practitioners' DFE 2015 - 15.
+Managing allegations against adults (including all staff, supply teachers and volunteers) working at or on behalf of the school